An original fiction by Wax.

 - Tattooed Crook: Not that he shows off the tattoo, but he has it.

-- Aerith and Bob: The only one with a very unreal, non-American, non-Japanese name.
-His name is a butchering of the word "courage".
+- Aerith and Bob: The only character with a very unreal non-numbered name.
+His name is a butchering of the word "courage" as pronounced in French.

 - Anti-Villain: In Part 3, he reforms the Black Squaddron under the Imperator by his orders, but tries to undermine him from his position.
 He eventually succeeds in killing him.